guillermoamaral/Webside/docs/api/changes/post.md

 Note that `changes` contains a list with another `AddMethod` with a modified source, which corresponds to accepting the suggestion.

-Note also that in the case that the original source might contain more than one compilation error.
-However, these should be presented one at a time, asking the user what suggestion they want, sending the changes of the chosen one, and repeating the process if a new error is reported.\
+Note also that the original source could contain more than one error.
+These should be presented one at a time, offering suggestions for each error, applying the changes if the user chooses one, and repeating cycle for every error found in the process.\
 For instance, if the code sent in an `AddMethod` change is the following `m t1 := 1. t2 := 2`, and neither `t1` and `t2` are defined, a first response will be like before:

 ```json